DataDog/documentation/content/en/opentelemetry/otlp_ingest_in_the_agent.md

 There are many other environment variables and settings supported in the Datadog Agent.
 To get an overview of them all, see [the configuration template][6].

-## Sending OpenTelemetry traces, metrics and logs to Datadog Agent
+## Sending OpenTelemetry traces, metrics, and logs to Datadog Agent

 {{< tabs >}}
 {{% tab "Docker" %}}